python-escpos/python-escpos/doc/user/methods.rst

 cashdraw(pin)
 ^^^^^^^^^^^^^

-Sends a pulse to the cash drawer in the specified pin.
+Sends a pulse to the cash drawer on the specified pin.

 * ``pin`` is a numeric value which defines the pin to be used to send the pulse, it could be 2 or 5.
 Raises ``CashDrawerError()``